rotki/rotki/docs/api.rst

    :statuscode 200: User note was added successfully.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in.
-User note with the given title already exists.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: User note with the given title already exists.
 User has reached the limit of available notes.
 Check error message.
    :statuscode 500: Internal rotki error.